MediaComem/comem-webdev/subjects/cloud/README.md

 These are just a few examples.
 There are many [types of servers][server-types] depending on the scenario and the resources you want to provide.
+One computer may fulfill one or several of these roles.

 ### [Internet hosting][internet-hosting]